aitesting0/corona/README.md

 - ./covid19 EG

-- The terminal will update every 60 seconds and clear history before updating
+Note: The terminal will update every 60 seconds and clear history before updating

                      .~#########%%;~.
                      /############%%;`\